PinataCloud/docs/README.md

 ![header](https://docs.mypinata.cloud/ipfs/QmP9PGe3PdUqmsq8xY4sEW3qgdXx4WT9ictTWCb3qyzz3s?img-format=webp)

-Welcome to the offical repository for [docs.pinata.cloud](https://docs.pinata.cloud)!
-Contributions and edits are welcome, please keep the following guidelies in mind:
+Welcome to the official repository for [docs.pinata.cloud](https://docs.pinata.cloud)!
+Contributions and edits are welcome, please keep the following guidelines in mind:

-- Be respectful of other memebers and the Pinata team
+- Be respectful of other members and the Pinata team
-- Refrain from making unhelpful edits (e.g. changing all the single quotes to double quotes, random puncuation, etc.).
-Contributions must be sustantive and help improve the experience of the Pinata user.
+- Refrain from making unhelpful edits (e.g. changing all the single quotes to double quotes, random punctuation, etc.).
+Contributions must be substantive and help improve the experience of the Pinata user.
-- All edits must be submited as pull requests and reviewed by the maintainers before merging into the main branch.
+- All edits must be submitted as pull requests and reviewed by the maintainers before merging into the main branch.

 ## Development